tszhong0411/honghong.me/README.md

 This project has been possible thanks to the wonderful open-source community.
 Special thanks to [Timothy](https://www.timlrx.com/) for the [Tailwind nextjs starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog).

-This project also uses / adapts the following open-source projects:
+This project also uses / adapts the following open-source projects Without them, this project would not have been possible:

 - Comment System - from [fuma-comment](https://github.com/fuma-nama/fuma-comment)
 - Rehype Plugins - from [fuma-docs](https://github.com/fuma-nama/fumadocs)